31 Best Colors For Websites (In 2024)

 Built with: Craft CMS

 The Scarlet hotel website‘s color palette is luxurious and elegant.
-The dark red, light gray, and white invite you to immerse yourself in the location and services through their superb (but clean) online presence.
+Dark red, light gray, and white invite you to immerse yourself in the location and services through its superb (but clean) online presence.

 All three colors complement each other smartly, with hints of pink, green and dark “salmon.”